For the Birds! Greenpoint at St. Stanislaus Kostka Catholic Academy

 - Students participated inhands-on classroom and three outdoor field experiences in the local community

 - The program culminated in a habitat project in collaboration with GCEF-funded NYC Audubon’s Urban Oasis project, helping to plant and maintaining approximately 300 native plants in McGolrick Park

-In 2015, the National Audubon Society received an additional GCEF grant of $47,403 (and provided $18,822 in matching funds) to continue and expand the “For the Birds!” program at St. Stanislaus Kostka Catholic Academy.
+In 2015, the National Audubon Society received an additional GCEF grant of $47,403 (and provided $25,546 in matching funds) to continue and expand the “For the Birds!” program at St. Stanislaus Kostka Catholic Academy.
 Additional project activities have included creating a new school garden, and delivering adult and family-focused environmental education workshops for Greenpoint residents.
-The 2015 “For the Birds!” program was implemented in 2nd, 3rd, 4th, and 5th grade classrooms in the Spring of 2016, and Fall and Spring of 2017 and one program for the entire student body in grades K-8:
+The 2015 “For the Birds!” program was implemented in 2nd, 3rd, 4th, and 5th grade classrooms in the Spring of 2016, and in the Fall and Spring of 2017, and another program for the entire student body in grades K-8:

 - 178 students participated for a total of over 908 environmental education programming hours

 - Students and program volunteers participated in creating a bird-friendly native habitat garden at the school and plant a total of 132 native plants

-- Conducted six adult workshops in which 40 adults participated; workshop topics included birding within the local community, composting in Greenpoint, and native plants and gardens
+- Six adult workshops in which 40 adults participated were conducted; workshop topics included birding within the local community, composting in Greenpoint, and native plants and gardens

-- Recruited, trained, and retained seven local residents as program volunteers.
-Volunteers participated in the creation of a bird-friendly native habitat garden on school grounds.
+- Seven local residents were recruited, trained, and retained as program volunteers; volunteers participated in the creation of a bird-friendly native habitat garden on school grounds

 - 219 total students participated in the program for a total of over 1,583 environmental education programming hours.